How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 In Nova Scotia, you must have a brokerage sign off on your license application, agree to supervise you and your real estate transactions, trust accounting, and provide guidance and advice.

-Important: You cannot operate as a "rogue" agent without a brokerage in Nova Scotia – unless you are the broker of a single person brokerage (yourself).
-Century 21 Optimum Realty is always looking for Agents that want to grow and excel their business.
-You can reach us optimumrealty@century21.ca
+Important: You cannot operate as an independent agent without a brokerage in Nova Scotia – unless you are the broker of a single person brokerage (yourself).

 Timeline: This can be done concurrently with other steps